NicolasPlanas1998/PokeApp/README.md

 ## About The App

-Is an app where you can find any existing pokemon with their characteristics. \
+Is an app where you can find angity existing pokemon with their characteristics. \
 Also you will be able to login:
 - Username: SoyHenry
 - password: 123456